 **U.S. Bureau of Labor Statistics (BLS), **PayScale.com

 Internal auditors are commonly hired as an employee of a business rather than an outside consultant.
 The primary goal of an internal auditor is to review and assess a company's procedures and policies, and then make an overall assessment of the company's performance based on these factors.
 Internal auditors review financial records, assess compliance with many company policies, as well as evaluating the efficiency of company operations.
-According to PayScale.com, the median salary for an internal auditor was $53,323 in January 2016, with a range extending from $39,299 to $76,492.
+According to PayScale.com, the average salary for an internal auditor was $58,332 in January 2020, with a range extending from $43,000 to $79,000.

 Governmental auditors include accountants employed by the U.S. General Accounting Office (GAO), the auditing and accounting branch of Congress.
 The main duties of government auditors are to maintain and examine the records of individual divisions and agencies of the government.
 They also audit private businesses and individuals whose activities are regulated or taxed by the Internal Revenue Service (IRS).